Wouldn’t it be fantastic to get paid to be an audience member?

 - Location: While TV shows usually have their headquarters already in place, some shows can switch locations every now and then.
-Conan tapes Monday through Thursday at Warner Brothers Studios in Burbank, California), they may be some instances where the show would travel to another city, or even country.
+They may be some instances where the show would travel to another city or even another country.

 Things to Expect on the Day of Filming

-- Arrive on time.
+- Arrive early.
 The show isn’t going to wait for your arrival.
-In most cases, you’ll be in line for a couple of hours.
+In most cases, you’ll be in line for a couple of hours, and shows typically recommend audience members to be in the studio or venue 30 to 45 minutes prior to the check-in time on your ticket.
 Plus, almost every TV show have standby tickets given to other people, which means it wouldn’t be surprising to be bumped off your slot by other audience members.

-- Bring your ID with you.
+- Bring your ID and ticket with you.
 Most of these tickets are non-transferable, so they’ll be checking your identity before entry.

 - Food isn’t allowed inside.
 Better eat a big meal before call time, unless of course food is included as an incentive.
 Your best bet is a water bottle, which you can keep inside your bag.

 - Be ready to laugh or clap your heart out.
 If you’re really not a fan of the show, laughing along with the show’s host, or clapping every time you’re required to can be taxing.
-You have to be mentally prepared to make your laughing or clapping believable, since show coordinators can easily kick off audience members between takes.
+You have to be mentally prepared to make your laughing or clapping believable since show coordinators can easily kick out audience members between takes.